This page collects AI companies' commitments relevant to AI safety and extreme risks.

 AI Seoul Summit

 16 AI companies joined the Frontier AI Safety Commitments in May 2024, basically committing to make responsible scaling policies by February 2025.
-See New voluntary commitments (AI Seoul Summit) (Stein-Perlman 2024).
+See New voluntary commitments (AI Seoul Summit).
+Many did so.

 AI Safety Summit